Australia

 Is a company director or related party funding the losses?
 If so, is this sustainable and is the funding being made in a conscientious manner or in an ad hoc way that offers little protection for the funding party?

 Is the business not paying certain creditors such as the Australian Taxation Office (ATO)?
-This is not a long-term strategy and if creditor management is required in the short term, it is important to assess a creditor’s will and skill to affect the business.
+This is not a long-term strategy and if creditor management is required in the short term, it’s important to assess a creditor’s will and skill to affect the business.
 For example, the ATO could issue a Director Penalty Notice, a secured creditor could repossess assets, trade creditors could stop supply, etc.

 Is third party finance being used or needed?
 A strategic plan for funding and knowing how much runway it provides is critical.